 Most people are caring and will exert great effort to rescue "the one" whose plight comes to their attention.
 These same good people, however, often become numbly indifferent to the plight of "the one" if that person is just "one of many" as part of a bigger problem.
-Put another way, we know that one life is very important, but the difference between 87 and 88 lives at risk feels insignificant.
+We know that one life is very important, but the difference between 87 and 88 lives at risk feels insignificant.

 What are the causes of this discrepancy between how we believe we should value life saving and how research shows we do value saving lives?
-How do we work to combat this--as individuals, scholars, journalists, communities, organizations, governments, and as the citizenry of a globalized world?
+How do we work to combat this—as individuals, scholars, journalists, communities, organizations, governments, and as the citizenry of a globalized world?
+Understanding psychic numbing is the first step to preventing this bias from inhibiting our desire to help those in need.

 The disproportionate focus on "one story" is very clearly demonstrated in the case of the Syrian refugee crisis.
 Global attention and outrage was focused on the death of toddler Alan Kurdi on September 2, 2015.
 This was despite the context of enormous suffering and death of the Syrian population.